Fast Thermalization from the Eigenstate Thermalization Hypothesis: Introduction

 \subsubsection{Davies' Generator at Finite Resources~{(Section~\ref{sec:Davies})}}

 We formalize a version of Davies' generator under physically \textit{realistic} assumptions.
 We do not take any weak-coupling limit and only allow finite resources, which is different from the Lindbladian literature~\cite{REDFIELD1965,2017_Rivas,Trushechkin_2021}.
 These realistic assumptions mean our results are relevant for modeling thermalization in nature at finite times and Gibbs state preparation in digital or analog quantum computers.
-The generator we derive approximates the marginal of the joint-evolution with an explicit trade-off between resources and accuracy.
-One crucial technical assumption we make to impose Markovianity is the routine refreshment of the bath.\footnote{Qualitatively, routine refreshing avoids back-reaction and heating (or cooling) of the bath.
+The generator we derive approximates the marginal of the joint evolution with an explicit trade-off between resources and accuracy.
+One crucial technical assumption we make to impose Markovianity is the routine refreshment of the bath.\footnote{ The idea of refreshing the bath also appears in the non-Markovian context~\cite{Purkayastha2020PeriodicallyRB}. }\footnote{Qualitatively, routine refreshing avoids back-reaction and heating (or cooling) of the bath.
 Practically, this may not be necessary if the bath temperature changes only slightly, but we leave it for future work. } Practically, the refreshing can be engineered efficiently in a quantum computer.
 However, for thermalization that occurs in nature, the conditions when such a Markovian model is accurate remains open.

 Let us begin with an intuitive argument that will inspire a finite-time version of Davies' generator.
-Consider a system with Hamiltonian $\vH_S$ interacting weakly with a bath
+Consider a system with Hamiltonian $\vH_S$ coupled weakly with a bath $\vH_B$ via interaction $\vH_I$

 where $\lambda$ is the strength of the interaction and $\vA^{a}$ are operators acting on the system (operators $\vB^a$ acting on bath).
-By taking an infinite-time and weak-coupling limit, the Davies' generator~\cite{davies74,davies76} for this Hamiltonian take the Lindbladian form
+By taking an infinite-time and weak-coupling limit, the Davies' generator~\cite{davies74,davies76} for this Hamiltonian takes the Lindbladian form in the Heisenberg picture

-and the bath dependence only comes in via the scalar function\footnote{Here, we simplify by assuming the function is diagonal $\gamma_{ab}(\omega) = \delta_{ab}\gamma_{a}(\omega)$.
-See Section~\ref{sec:WCL} for fully generality.} $\gamma_{a}(\omega)$.
-Intuitively, this generates a classical Markov chain\footnote{If there is no degeneracies.} for which we can in principle estimate its gap~\cite{Temme_2013_gap} (Figure~\ref{fig:semi-classical}).
+It implicitly depends on the system Hamiltonian $\vH_S$ via its eigenspace projectors $\vP_{\nu}$, energy label $\nu$, and the Bohr frequencies $\omega = \nu_1-\nu_2$.
+The Fourier-transformed interactions $\vA^a(\omega)$ drive transitions between energy eigenspaces.
+The bath dependence only comes in via the scalar function\footnote{Here, we simplify by assuming the function is diagonal $\gamma_{ab}(\omega) = \delta_{ab}\gamma_{a}(\omega)$.
+See Section~\ref{sec:WCL} for full generality.} $\gamma_{a}(\omega)$.
+Intuitively, this generates a classical Markov chain\footnote{If there are no degeneracies.} for which we can in principle estimate its gap~\cite{Temme_2013_gap} (Figure~\ref{fig:semi-classical}).

 At finite-times, however, we may effectively consider a \textit{rounded} Hamiltonian with energies $\{\bnu\} = \BZ\cdot \bnu_0$ being integer multiples of some rounding precision $\bnu_0$